-The Company was incorporated under the laws of British Columbia and is engaged in the acquisition, exploration, development and exploitation of precious metal properties in Canada, Costa Rica, Mexico and Suriname.
-The Company owns or holds, directly or indirectly, interests in precious metal properties, known as the New Polaris property in British Columbia, Canada; the Bellavista property in Costa Rica; the Los Arrastres, Providencia, Santiago and Santiago Fraction properties in Mexico; and the Benzdorp property in Suriname.
+The Company was incorporated under the laws of British Columbia and was engaged in the acquisition, exploration, development and exploitation of precious metal properties in Canada, Costa Rica, Mexico and Suriname.
+The Company currently owns or holds, directly or indirectly, interests in precious metal properties, known as the New Polaris property in British Columbia, Canada, and the Benzdorp property in Suriname.